simondlevy/Hackflight/webots/README.md

 get a message saying it wasn't recognized, create a new issue with that info, and I'll try to get it working.

+For gamepad controllers like PS3 and XBox with a springy throttle, you can use the right shoulder button to enter hover mode.
+For all other kinds of controllers and the keyboard, you are always in hover mode.